Socratrees/articles/index.md

 [**Socratrees**](http://socratrees.wiki) is a [prototype](https://arxiv.org/abs/1812.04478) discussion platform which allows outlining arguments into hierarchies of supporting and opposing statements.
 While there are merits in representing arguments as such, e.g., it enables more focused discussion and opens up arguments to falsification, traditional writing remains an extremely powerful medium.

 Therefore, rather than intending to replace traditional writing, Socratrees is designed to _augment_ linear text.
-This webpage hosts example articles which use the Socratrees web plugin to load statement information from Socratrees linked to in argumentative writing.
+This webpage hosts example articles which use the Socratrees web plugin to load statement from Socratrees linked to in argumentative writing.

 ### Example: Pineapple Does Not Belong on Pizza